⚖️ Property crimes

 At the provincial level, Barcelona, Madrid and Valencia/València lead the ranking, generally correlated with their higher population density and economic activity.

 Monitoring the evolution of this type of crime is essential for evaluating security policies and efficient resource allocation.
-The data collection methodology has been standardized nationwide since 2010.
+The data reflects offenses known to the State Security Forces and Bodies.

 Data Source: Crime Statistics Portal — Ministry of Interior.
 Last update: 2024.